kishuni/speedfuns/undertale/pacifist.md

 Go right when Alphys told you to go up (you have played the game, right??).

-At the save point, go left immediately.
-Then down back to it, up, right, right.
+At the save point, go left, then left again towards the puzzle.

+After the puzzle, go back down back to the save point, then up, right, right.
 Saving at Mettaton wastes time but can be used as a safe strat if you're learning the route.

-Go left, then left again towards the puzzle.

 ### Slide Puzzle 5
 Take your pick of solutions: